Mineralogy Certification Course

 Formula: TiO2

-Rutiles are not typically found in massive forms, so they commonly have visible crystal faces with obvious striation along elongation.
-However, crystals of accessory rutiles are tiny, and a magnifying glass will be handy.
-Reddish hues are commonly noticeable.
+Rutiles are not typically found in massive forms.
+They commonly have visible crystal faces with obvious striation along the direction of crystal elongation.
+However, accessory rutile crystals are tiny, and a magnifying glass will be handy.
+Reddish hues are commonly found.
 Another typical feature of rutile is that it often occurs in the form of contact twins when several crystals form elbow-type or cyclic twins.
 Rutile can be mistaken for cassiterite.
-However, cyclic twins are atypical to cassiterite; the color is more brownish and orangy than reddish, and striation is perpendicular to elongation.
+However, cyclic twins are atypical to cassiterite; the color is more brownish and orangey than reddish, and striation is perpendicular to elongation.
 Also, cassiterite feels heavier than the same-size rutile sample because of its higher density.

 Mineral property | Rutile characteristics |